 Wild Roses – Our Roses were hand-harvested in the green hills of the Berkshires of Massachusetts and then double infused to create this Balm.
 Rose Petals are hydrating, moisturizing, soothing, high in anthocyanin, rich in vitamins B, C, and E. They support a healthy skin barrier and firm connective tissue.

 Cranberry – Cape grown MA Cranberries are delicately dried and cold pressed to create one of my favorite seed oils.
-Cranberry Seed Oil is high in resveratrol and polyphenols, and essential fatty acids 3, 6 and 9.
+Cranberry Seed Oil is high in resveratrol and polyphenols, and essential fatty acids 3, 6, and 9.
 It is a cooling anti-inflammatory, rich in tannins + strengthening minerals.

 Nettle – Laurel’s favorite green superfood, Nettle, was grown by a Berkshires herbal CSA.
-This vibrant leaf contains all vitamins, minerals, nutrients and building blocks for radiant optimal skin health.
+This vibrant leaf contains all vitamins, minerals, nutrients, and building blocks for radiant optimal skin health.

 Japanese Knotweed – Knotweed Root is known as one of the highest sources of resveratrol in the world.
-It grows abundantly in the Berkshire region and has gone through an intensive maceration process at the Laurel Skin apothecary lab.
+It grows abundantly in the Berkshires region and has gone through an intensive maceration process at the Laurel Skin apothecary lab.
 This root is brightening and protective against free radical damage.